edgio-docs/edgio-docs/src/guides/v7/performance/observability/real_user_monitoring.md

 ### NPM or Yarn {/* npm-or-yarn */}

-Install the Core Web Vitals library using npm or yarn by running the following command:
+Install the Core Web Vitals library by running a npm or yarn command:

 <SnippetGroup>